Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 ENERGY STAR certified products are subject to post-market verification testing administered by SCC accredited CBs (See Annex A – Roles and Responsibilities for ENERGY STAR Canada)

 - All ENERGY STAR certified products are subject to post-market verification testing administered by CBs, after their first year of initial product certification (exceptions may apply, as warranted by CBs or NRCan).
-Verification testing must be conducted at a third-party lab that fulfills the requirements set out in the Laboratories section of Annex A – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Roles and Responsibilities for ENERGY STAR Canada.
+Verification testing must be conducted at a third-party laboratory that fulfills the requirements set out in the Laboratories section of Annex A – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Roles and Responsibilities for ENERGY STAR Canada.
 Brand owners must be responsive to CB requests for information and payment for this testing.

 - A minimum of 10% of certified H/ERV base models will be subject to verification testing.
 A CB makes its selections from the list of models it has certified; an individual brand owner’s testing rate may be higher or lower than the minimum in a given year.